Quality of Life in Out-of-Home Care

 Service Bureau Deputy Director’s Executive Assistant Responsibilities

-1. Review the facts presented regarding any quality of life issues and take available steps to remedy the concerns of the CSW:
+1. Review the facts presented regarding any quality-of-life issues and take available steps to remedy the concerns of the CSW:

 2. When appropriate, contact the out-of-home caregiver and attempt to resolve the matter.